IBM/wxflows/examples/agents/README.md

 ### Create endpoint for Orders Agent

 In this section, we’ll set up an Orders API endpoint that will allow the Orders agent to access and retrieve data from a MySQL database.
-Using StepZen, we’ll connect the MySQL database and expose it as a GraphQL endpoint, making it easy to manage and query order details.
+Using [API Connect Essentials](https://dashboard.ibm.stepzen.com/), we’ll connect the MySQL database and expose it as an agent endpoint, making it easy to manage and query order details.

 1. Create and navigate to the directory: